csiro/stdm/stdm_spec_v0.1.md

     *   **Option B (Implicit):** Instructions refer to the data contextually (e.g., "the main text body," "the HTML content," "the following code block," "the entire document outside the STDM block").
     *   **Emphasis on Text Payloads:** Due to current LLM capabilities, the most reliable data payloads within an STDM are typically textual representations (e.g., plain text, Markdown, code, textualized CSV/JSON).
 While the STDM container can be various file types, reliably interpreting complex embedded binary data formats directly is often problematic for LLMs compared to processing extracted text content present within their context window.
 *   **3.4.
 Instruction Embedding:**
+    *   **Labelling**: It is highly recommended that the presence of an STDM be clearly indicated externally (e.g., via filename convention like .stdm.html, metadata, or introductory text within the document or clear contextual labelling of the document) to alert users before they attempt processing with an LLM interpreter.
     *   **HTML:** Use HTML comments (`<!-- ... -->`) or a non-rendering `<script type="application/stdm-instructions">`.
     *   **Text/Code (.txt, .md, .py, .js, .conf, etc.):** Use standard comment syntax (`#`, `//`, `/* ... */`).
     *   **PDF:** Embed in metadata (XMP, custom fields with `STDM:` prefix).
 Alternatively, embed as a non-rendering text layer (potentially using very small or transparent text, though accessibility implications should be considered).
 Relies heavily on LLM's PDF text extraction.